myIR, payments and more

 The law requires you to file your tax returns by their due dates.
 If you don’t, you may have to pay a late filing penalty.
 If you receive a reminder to file your return or an account for a late filing penalty, file the outstanding return right away or let us know if you are not required to file a return.

 To find out if you are required to file an income tax return see either Business income tax - Filing returns.or Individual income tax - Work out if you need to do anything.

 Employers whose annual PAYE and SSCWT deductions are more than $100,000 in the previous year must file their Employer monthly schedule (IR348) electronically.

 If your taxes and duties are not paid by the due dates, you may have to pay a late payment penalty.
-If you're not in a position to make payment in full, you can contact us to arrange to pay your tax in instalments.
-You can do this before or after the due date.

 The tax laws allow us to remit penalties only in very limited circumstances.
 Remission means the penalties are legally waived and are no longer payable.